-The Fine and Performing Arts Department faculty is composed of talented animators, ceramic artists, digital media designers, goldsmiths, illustrators, multimedia artists, painters, photographers, printmakers, sculptors, dancers, set designers and sketch artists with works in both private and public collections.
-Faculty actively study and exhibit internationally, and they have received numerous grants and fellowships from the Fulbright Foundation, the New England Foundation for the Arts, the New Hampshire Council on the Arts, the National Endowment for the Arts, and other prestigious organizations.
+Faculty are composed of talented animators, ceramic artists, digital media designers, goldsmiths, illustrators, multimedia artists, painters, photographers, printmakers, sculptors, dancers, set designers and sketch artists with works in both private and public collections.
+They actively study and exhibit internationally, and they have received numerous grants and fellowships from the Fulbright Foundation, the New England Foundation for the Arts, the New Hampshire Council on the Arts, the National Endowment for the Arts, and other prestigious organizations.

 603.526.3668 | email@example.com